cognitospirit/ExplainPres/README.md

 Have you ever looked at a doctor's prescription and felt a bit lost?
 The handwriting can be hard to read, and the names of the medicines are often complex.
 This can be a real barrier, especially for elderly individuals or anyone who isn't familiar with medical terms.

 I built this tool to bridge that gap.
-The goal is to empower patients by giving them a clear, simple understanding of their own medication, right on their own computer, without needing to upload sensitive information to the internet.
-Gemini Pro 2.5 was used for assistance in coding and writing.
+This tool is supposed to be used by a Doctor who verifies it's output and provides a printout.
+The goal is to help patients by giving them a clear, simple understanding of their own medication, without needing to upload sensitive information to the internet.
 ---

 ## Methods (How It Works)